 5. Use an adjustable wrench to tighten down the showerhead even further.
 Please use a cloth to protect the threads so you don't damage the finish when tightening it down.
 Just an extra turn is all you need.
 Don't force it, it's important to not over-tighten the shower head.

 Run Water Through It And Test For Leaks

-If the shower head is leaking, you'll want to uninstall the shower head, reapply more Teflon tape and then install the shower head again.
+If the shower head is leaking, you'll want to uninstall the shower head, reapply more thread seal tape and then install the shower head again.
 Again, ensure the rubber washer is properly seated inside the shower head and use a wrench to tighten it down securely.

 If you do that, and it still leaks it very well could be the shower arm is old and needs to be replaced or the threads on the shower head are stripped/cross-threaded.